SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-the-future-of-xna-the-underwritten-truths.markdown

 ### \*\*Update 3

-Recent things have come to light after several announcements from existing XNA MVP’s from Microsoft. &nbsp;The overall view is that Microsoft has finally pulled outward support for the XNA framework and has discontinued it’s XNA MVP program.
+Recent things have come to light after several announcements from existing XNA MVP’s from Microsoft.
+The overall view is that Microsoft has finally pulled outward support for the XNA framework and has discontinued it’s XNA MVP program.

 What does this mean for XNA?

-In reality, not much. &nbsp;XNA will still be available for download from Microsoft, is still supported on the XBOX 360 (no indie mention for XBOX Next as yet) and the XNA Creators club and support for Windows Phone still stands.
+In reality, not much.
+XNA will still be available for download from Microsoft, is still supported on the XBOX 360 (no indie mention for XBOX Next as yet) and the XNA Creators club and support for Windows Phone still stands.

-Also MonoGame has been going from strength to strength recently announcing more supported platforms, all based on XNA, in fact Xamarin have released impressive updates for Mono now allowing even iOS development on Windows. &nbsp;Since MonoGame is built on top of Mono this ensures it’s support going forward.
+Also MonoGame has been going from strength to strength recently announcing more supported platforms, all based on XNA, in fact Xamarin have released impressive updates for Mono now allowing even iOS development on Windows.
+Since MonoGame is built on top of Mono this ensures it’s support going forward.

-Couple that with Synapse Gamings Sunburn&nbsp;announcements taking a native XNA platform and carrying it forward with their own version of the XNA framework delivered in a Platform&nbsp;independent&nbsp;API and full integration to their existing engine&nbsp;.
+Couple that with Synapse Gamings Sunburn announcements taking a native XNA platform and carrying it forward with their own version of the XNA framework delivered in a Platform independent API and full integration to their existing engine .

 So as far as Microsoft’s announcement goes, Meh – The future is bright, the future is still XNA 😀